murarisumit/murarisumit.github.io/_posts/2017-09-25-basic-electricity-concepts.markdown

     * One has positive charge and other has negative charge.
     * OR you've could said one has charge A other has charge B or anything else but both has different one.

-* What happens in above experiment is:
+* What happens in above experiment is (**it's a theory currently all science people believe in, something new can come up too**) :
     * Glass happens to lose electrons easily, and silk grabs them away from the glass atoms, so after rubbing the glass becomes positively charged and the silk becomes **negatively(or type B)** charged.

 * Similarly if we rub the rubber-rod with cat-fur the the rubber-rod said to have lose got electron hence move of type B charge.